 We care deeply about developing basic skills like reading, writing and numeracy.
 These are the foundations upon which all other learning is built.

 Learners deserve better than worksheets and other one-dimensional tools.
 Plus, these simply will not properly prepare future changemakers.
 We embed basic skill development in a meaning-rich, relevant and multidimensional unit of inquiry.

 Learning is inherently exciting.
 Our job is to preserve that in everything the learner does.

 We start our program with Preschool 2s (Nursery) and Preschool 3s by using Montessori and IB PYP (International Baccalaureate / Primary Years Program) combined to build fundamental understandings and most importantly, skills of independence, inquiry and collaboration.
 We add a dose of Reggio Emilia to imbue the learning with art and creative expression.

 As students evolve from Preschool to Elementary, they move into a full PYP program where they are expected to become active participants in their own learning.

 Throughout Preschool and Elementary, we use the PYP as the framework for our curriculum, with teachers creating learning tasks where students actively explore concepts and connections through the lens of different subject areas.
 Students are encouraged to question, to reflect and to take action on their learning.

-Through the PYP, students develop critical thinking and communication skills, confidence, self-management, social skills and other attitudes and skills needed to succeed as they move into Middle School.
+Through the PYP, students develop critical thinking and communication skills, confidence, self-management, social skills and other attitudes and skills needed to succeed.